 Regardless of the size of your home, you’ll probably find yourself thinking about more space at some point.
 In order to make your house look bigger and spacier, you’ll need a good action plan.
-The text below will provide you with some tips and guidelines which could come in handy when you decide to redesign your living space a bit.
+The text below will provide you with some tips and guidelines which could come in handy when you decide to redesign your tiny living space a bit.

 Start with the colors of the wall

 Your tiny living space will seem larger if the walls are painted with light colors.
 Use the shades o the same color for the whole house because that will produce an effect of spaciness.
 Using the monochromatic color scheme will ease the eyes to slide through the room without being blocked by competing colors.
 Use a bright white to color window frames, baseboards and crown moldings.
 The other colors should be used just on artwork, pillows and such.

 Avoid dark and heavy pieces of furniture